in

 MASBRILL Dog Bark Collar Safe No Bark Control Device for Tiny Small Medium Dog Stop Barking by Sound and Vibration No Shock Human Way for Dog Lovers (Green)

-We also recommend the use of spray-based bark collars .
+We also recommend the use of No products found. .
 These spray citronella or lemon sprays which Chis dislike.
 Every time your pet barks, the whiff of citronella prevents further barking.

 Do check out our guide on Best Bark Collar for Chihuahua where we have discussed many options in humane bark collars as well as tips to prevent excess barking in Chihuahuas.